Special Deputy Elmore “Elmo” David Pressley | Hamilton County Sheriff’s Office

 MURDERER

-John Dudley was born September 15, 1908 in Bessemer, Alabama, the oldest of nine children born to a miner, William Dudley of North Carolina, and Laura Smiley of Alabama.
+John Dudley was born September 15, 1908 in Bessemer, Alabama, the oldest of nine children born to a miner, William Dudley (of North Carolina), and Laura Smiley (of Alabama).
 By 1920, the family had moved to Birmingham, Alabama.
-We do not know how he came to be in the Cincinnati area, when or why he began using aliases, or when and where he married his wife, Ethel Dudley.
-But he was in Cincinnati during October 1944 using at least two aliases; Clarence Griffin and James Shaw.
+We do not know how he came to be in the Cincinnati area or when or why he began using aliases.
+We also do not know when or where he married his wife, Ethel Dudley.
+On February 14, 1942, he was still living in Bessemer and by October 1944 he was in Cincinnati using two aliases: Clarence Griffin and James Shaw.

 INCIDENT

-Deputy Pressley could not get the boys into their homes, so he walked to the Valley Homes office, retrieved a duplicate key, went back to the home, and unlocked the door.
-Dudley was gone.
+Deputy Pressley was unsuccessful at finding an entry to the boys’ home, so he walked to the Valley Homes office, retrieved a duplicate key, walked back to the home, and unlocked the door.
+By then, Dudley had seemingly lost interest and was nowhere to be seen.

-Having completed his task, Deputy Pressley continued his foot patrol, going south on Douglas Walk.
-At the intersection of North Leggett and Douglas Walk, at 10:05 p.m., Dudley suddenly burst forth with a .22 caliber rifle and yelled, “Throw up your hands, God damn you, for I am going to shoot you!”
-Instead, Deputy Pressley pulled his sidearm.
-Dudley shot and the bullet entered Deputy Pressley just above the navel and traversed his liver and a kidney.
-He returned fire at the running man, but one shot misfired and the other four missed.
+Having completed his task, Deputy Pressley continued his foot patrol, walking south on Douglas Walk.
+At 10:05 p.m., at the intersection of North Leggett and Douglas Walk, Dudley ambushed Deputy Pressley with a .22 caliber rifle and yelled, “Throw up your hands, God damn you, for I am going to shoot you” Deputy Pressley pulled his sidearm.
+Dudley shot him, the bullet entering just above the navel and traversing his liver and kidney.
+Dudley then ran, and Deputy Pressley gave chase firing at him five times.
+One shot misfired and the other four missed.

-Deputy Pressley walked to 749 South Leggett, the residence of William Baughman.
-The Sheriff’s Department was called at 10:08 p.m. and Deputies Bowersox, Piening, and James A. McDonough found Deputy Pressley laying on the living room floor.
+Deputy Pressley walked to William Baughman’s residence at 749 South Leggett.
+Baughman called the Hamilton County Sheriff’s Office at 10:08 p.m.
+Deputies Bowersox, Piening, and James A. McDonough responded and found Deputy Pressley laying on Baughman’s living room floor.

 DEATH

-Ellie Willie Lee Pressley was widowed a second time.
-His children, Pearline Pressley (15), Obie Pressley (13), and Alfred Pressley (11), were orphaned.
-Deputy Pressley was buried in a single grave, without a marker, in the Union Baptist Cemetery – and apparently without fanfare.
+Deputy Pressley was survived by his wife of 2¾ years, now twice widowed, Ellie Willie (Barnes)(Lee) Pressley, and children, now orphaned of both parents, Pearline Pressley (15), Obie Pressley (13), and Alfred Pressley (11).
+Deputy Pressley was buried in a single grave, without a marker, in the North Section, Row 1, Grave 34 of the Union Baptist Cemetery, without so much as a funeral notice.

 INVESTIGATION

-Hamilton County Sheriff’s Office Captain William J. Wiggeringloh, Lieutenants Elmer Jansen and Charles Yoas, and Deputy Joseph McDonough worked throughout the day looking for the suspect.
+Hamilton County investigators conducted a preliminary investigation, including interviewing the two boys, Miss Daniels, and Mr. Baughman.
+Hamilton County Sheriff’s Office Captain William J. Wiggeringloh, Lieutenants Elmer Jansen and Charles Yoas, and Deputy Joseph McDonough worked throughout the day looking for the suspect, to no avail.

-On March 15, 1945, Dudley was a suspect in another shooting, this one in Gary.
-Gary Patrolman Hazel Fletcher was questioning him about it on Washington Street when Dudley became abusive, pulled out an iron blackjack, and began striking Fletcher, knocking him to the ground.
-At 6:30 p.m., Patrolman Fletcher pulled his sidearm to defend himself and shot Dudley through the heart, killing him.
+On March 15, 1945, Dudley was suspected in a shooting in Gary.
+Patrolman Hazel Fletcher, about 6:30 p.m., questioned Dudley on Washington Street.
+Dudley became abusive, pulled out an iron blackjack, and started striking Fletcher, knocking him to the ground.
+Patrolman Fletcher pulled his sidearm to defend himself and shot Dudley through the heart, killing him.
 Dudley was buried in Oak Hill Cemetery in Gary on March 19, 1945.
+The shooting case in Gary was thereby closed.

 EPILOGUE

-Ellie did not marry a third time.
-She died in Drake Hospital on January 16, 1988, at the age of 76, and was buried in Vine Street Cemetery in the Mueller Heights Section, Lot 8, Grave 4.
+By 1950, Ellie had been living with her mother-in-law from her first marriage, Minnie Barnes.
+She did not marry a third time.
+Ellie died in Drake Hospital on January 16, 1988, at the age of 76, and was buried in Vine Street Cemetery in the Mueller Heights Section, Lot 8, Grave 4.

 HONORS DUE

-On October 4, 2010, the Hamilton County Sheriff’s Office applied to the National Law Enforcement Officer Memorial to have Deputy Pressley’s name added to the Memorial Wall.
-The Greater Cincinnati Police Museum found no living relatives and arranged with Schott Monument Company for a headstone at no cost.
+On October 4, 2010, the Hamilton County Sheriff’s Office applied to the National Law Enforcement Officer Memorial to have Deputy Pressley’s name added to the National Law Enforcement Officers’ Memorial.
+The Greater Cincinnati Police Museum found no living relatives, but they arranged with Schott Monument Company for a headstone at no cost.

 If you know of any information, archives, artifacts, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

-© This narrative was further researched and revised on September 26, 2019 by Cincinnati Police Lieutenant Stephen R. Kramer, Greater Cincinnati Police Museum Historian, with most of the research provided by FBI Special Agent Steve Barnett (Retired), and SORTA Superintendent Philip Lind (Retired), Greater Cincinnati Police Museum Registrar.
+© 2025 – This narrative was further researched and revised on May 13, 2025 by Cincinnati Police Lieutenant Stephen R. Kramer (retired), Greater Cincinnati Police Historical Society Chief Operations Officer, including research provided by FBI Special Agent Steve Barnett (retired) and SORTA Operations Superintendent Philip Lind (retired), Greater Cincinnati Police Museum Registrar.
 All rights are reserved to them and the Greater Cincinnati Police Museum.